Music of southern China: Fujian

 Fujian (福建) is a mountainous coastal province of China.
 Its provincial capital is Fuzhou, while Quanzhou was a major port in the 7th century CE, the period between the Sui and Tang eras.
 Situated upon an important maritime trade route, it was a conduit for elements of distant cultures.
 The result was what is now known as nanguan music, which today preserves many archaic features.

 From the 17th century the Hoklo immigrated from Fujian to Taiwan and took with them informal folk music as well as more ritualized instrumental and operatic forms taught in amateur clubs, such as beiguan and nanguan.
 Large populations of similar background can also be found in Malaysia, Guangdong, Hong Kong, Philippines, Singapore, Burma, Thailand and Indonesia, where they are usually referred to as Hokkien ("Fujian" in Min Nan Chinese).
 There are two nanguan associations in Singapore, and formerly there were several in the Philippines: Tiong-Ho Long-Kun-sia is one that is still active.
 Gang-a-tsui and Han-Tang Yuefu have popularised the nanguan ensemble abroad.
 A Quanzhou Nanguan Music Ensemble was founded in the early 1960s and there is a Fuzhou Folk Music Ensemble, founded in 1990.

-Shifan is a kind of percussive music that accompanied the Dragon Lantern Dance.
+Shifan （十番）is a kind of percussive music that accompanied the Dragon Lantern Dance.
 A troupe from Fujian is known to have performed the dance for an emperor of the Qing dynasty.
 Over time string and wind instruments have been added.

-Chanhe arose out of the Chanhe School of Buddhism from chanting accompanied by percussion instruments such as chimes and drums.
+Chanhe （禪和）arose out of the Chanhe School of Buddhism from chanting accompanied by percussion instruments such as chimes and drums.
 In the early 1920s, wind and string instruments were added.